kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 Therefore, if all nodes in a zone are unhealthy then node controller evicts at the normal rate `--node-eviction-rate`.
 The corner case is when all zones are completely unhealthy (i.e. there are no healthy nodes in the cluster).
-In such case, the node controller assumes that there's some problem with master connectivity and stops all evictions until some connectivity is restored.
+In such case, the node controller assumes that there's some problem with control-plane connectivity and stops all evictions until some connectivity is restored.

 Starting in Kubernetes 1.6, the NodeController is also responsible for evicting